mrocklin/blog/_posts/work/2017-09-09-accelerating-geopandas-1.md

 ```
 <img src="{{BASE_PATH}}/images/chicago-police-districts.png">

-Municipal data like this for cities around the world is becoming increasingly
+Open data for cities is now widely available.
+This is new and very exciting.
-more common.
-Cities are now doing a wonderful job of publishing data in the
+Cities are doing a wonderful job publishing data in the open.
+This provides
-open, which provides transparency and an opportunity for citizens to help
+transparency and an opportunity for civic involvement to help analyze,
-analyze, understand, and improve their communities..
+understand, and improve our communities.
 Here are a few fun
 geospatially-aware datasets that you might find interesting:

 1. [Chicago Crimes from 2001 to present (one week ago)](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2)